paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-385-other-technology-base-policies-and-programs.md

 #### Short Title
 This section is popularly known as the “Berry Amendment”.

+#### Rulemaking
+Pub.
+L. 119–60, div.
+A, title VIII, § 831(b), Dec.
+18, 2025, 139 Stat.
+960, provided that: “The Secretary of Defense shall issue such rules necessary [sic] to carry out this section and the amendments made by this section [amending this section].”

 #### Appropriations for United States Flags
 Pub.
 L. 118–47, div.
 A, title VIII, § 8037, Mar.
 23, 2024, 138 Stat.
 491, provided that: “None of the funds made available in this Act [div.
 A of Pub.
 L. 118–47, see Tables for classification], or any subsequent Act making appropriations for the Department of Defense, may be used for the purchase or manufacture of a flag of the United States unless such flags are treated as covered items under [section 4862(b) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section4862/b&num=0&edition=prelim), United States Code.”